GeraltLai/microbime_taxonomy/README.md

-# microbime_taxonomy
+# microbiome-analysis-taxonomy
-This is programing of master thesis.
+This is Geralt Lai project.